Want to improve your travel photography? My suggestion… learn composition!

-Though my Instagram account has always maintained a fairly good engagement, my photographs periodically appear in mainstream travel magazines in India, a couple of travel cafes in India have even framed my pictures on their walls, I still believe that I am still learning more of travel photography every day.
+Though my Instagram account has always maintained a fairly good engagement, my photographs appear in mainstream travel magazines every now and then, and a couple of travel cafes in India have even framed my pictures on their walls, I still believe that I am still learning more about travel photography every day.

 Its theory is unbelievably simple, however.
-Learn the basics of how four things — shutter speed, ISO, aperture and the focus work and you will technically accredit yourself as any other photographer out there.
+Learn the basics of how four things — shutter speed, ISO, aperture and focus work and you will technically accredit yourself as any other photographer out there.

-Composition And Travel Photography
+Travel Photography Composition

 The key to impressive travel photography is ‘telling stories’.
 Your pictures, whether or not look professional, or give an impressive bokeh effect, must look aesthetically good.
 In other words, they must tell a story.

 An easier way to achieve it is by capturing expression and composing the frame in a way it tells a story.
 For example imagine a worker offering you something in his hand, or a woman washing clothes, or a toddler playing with a camera.
-They all may make a perfect travel-photo moment, but may not give a good travel-photograph, unless you capture the subject’s expression and blend it with the moment to tell a story.
+They all may make a perfect travel-photo moment, but may not give a good travel-photograph unless you capture the subject’s expression and blend it with the moment to tell a story.

-Use your imagination, understand what’s important in the scene, and give the frame a meaning.
+Use your imagination, understand what’s important in the scene, and give the frame meaning.
 Make a story out of it.

 A good composition complements your travel-pictures.
 A bad composition fails them.

 A couple walking hand in hand towards a setting sun, to show some warmth and love; or capturing a camera capturing a picture, to give a perspective to the viewer and prove the importance of the background.

 A Few Basic Composition Rules To Keep In Mind

-Written below is my 5 step travel-photography mantra.
+Written below is my 5-step travel-photography mantra.
 For now, I’m redirecting some of the terms to another website, for a better explanation but will soon write my reasoning for them, as and when I’ll get time:

 Enough for now.
 Get your camera’s batteries charged and get going.

-I’ve improved my photography so much since I’ve switched to the mirrorless Sony Alpha A6300L Digital SLR Camera, after using Nikon D5200 for a few years.
+I’ve improved my photography so much since I switched to the mirrorless Sony Alpha A6300L Digital SLR Camera, after using Nikon D5200 for a few years.
 Thanks to Sony 6300’s compact size, I can carry it anywhere, and experiment in different situations – from trekking to being a pillion on someone’s motorbike.